-WHEREAS: The Minnesota Department of Health joins with the National Campaign to Prevent Teen and Unplanned Pregnancy, Advocates for Youth, the Office of Adolescent Health, as well as many dedicated local public health agencies, youth serving organizations, volunteers, health care professionals, and communities in bringing awareness to this important cause.
+WHEREAS: The Minnesota Department of Health joins with the National Campaign to Prevent Teen and Unplanned Pregnancy, as well as many dedicated local public health agencies, youth service organizations, volunteers, health care professionals, and communities dedicated to improving the lives of young people in bringing awareness and equity to this important issue.

 TEEN PREGNANCY PREVENTION MONTH